Please check out the links below for more of my Burning Man images:

 It was an almost perfect year in every respect.
 My one complaint is that the weather was a little too nice!
 Except for a few clouds and a colorful sunset on Wednesday, the skies were clear all week.
 And while the dust kicked up a bit on Tuesday and Wednesday, it died down almost completely by week's end.
 This means that finding good light, or even some dust, to shoot by was a real challenge.

 As always, I'm grateful to the many wonderful people of Burning Man who freely consented to let me photograph them in the act of dancing, stilt-walking, hooping, making art, or simply being beautiful.
 I don't take that permission for granted.
-It takes a special patience to put up with tiresome photographers sticking their equipment in your face, pointing lenses at your tattoos, your necklaces, your derriere.
 My art, such as it is, would not be possible without that open consent and participation.
 So thank you.

 If you want to be in touch, I'd love to hear from you.
 Feel free to connect on Facebook as well, where I have a few additional photos and where you can leave comments and criticism.